SamGree/Battleships/README.md

 > ## Bugs
  - **Resolved Bugs**
-  - I missed capitalize (Style) in the print statement to color the header.It solved
+  - I missed capitalize (Style) in the print statement to color the header.
+Solved

      ![Tux, the Linux mascot](/readme.images/s.should.be.capital.png)
   - I found extra dot at the end of the input option.
-It solved.
+Solved.

       ![Tux, the Linux mascot](/readme.images/bug.extra.png)
-- AttributeError: "str" object has no attribute "name".Then I ensure that the class is defined correctly and the name attribute is properly assigned in the __init__ method. it solved.
+- AttributeError: "str" object has no attribute "name".Then I ensure that the class is defined correctly and the name attribute is properly assigned in the __init__ method.
+Solved.
       ![Tux, the Linux mascot](/readme.images/bugs.python.png)
 - Name: error "randint" is not defined, solved by typing correct name.
       ![Tux, the Linux mascot](/readme.images/bug.randint.png)

 - This error appear when I forgot to import the platform in the top of the file.
-It solved.
+Solved.
       ![Tux, the Linux mascot](/readme.images/platform.forgot.png)
 - Indentation errors - Received indentation errors e.g "line code too long, over-indented and trailing whitespace" Fixed the indentation by ensuring all code lines in the functions were correctly aligned.
       ![Tux, the Linux mascot](/readme.images/indentation.png)